mailpoet/mailpoet/README.md

 $ ./do install             # install PHP and JS dependencies
 $ ./do update              # update PHP and JS dependencies

-$ ./do compile:css         # compiles Stylus files into CSS.
+$ ./do compile:css         # compiles SCSS files into CSS.
 $ ./do compile:js          # bundles JS files for the browser.
 $ ./do compile:all         # compiles CSS and JS files.